Gliese 402

-Gliese 402 is a star located 22.7 light years from the Solar System.
+Gliese 402 is a star located 22.722 light-years from the Solar System.
 Located in the constellation of Leo, it is also known as Wolf 358 from its entry in Max Wolf's star catalogue.
-The stars nearest to Gliese 402 are Gliese 393, at 3.43 light years, Gliese 408, at 6.26 light years, and Gliese 382 at 6.66 light years.

 Gliese 402 is a BY Draconis variable, with its apparent magnitude varying between 11.64 and 11.70.
 The brightness changes are due to starspots and chromospheric activity combined with the rotation of the star.
 It has been given the variable star designation EE Leonis.